-His Excellency the Governor General does not see fit to declare the causes of his summoning the present Parliament of Canada, until the Speaker of the House of Commons shall have been chosen, according to Law; but, to-morrøw, at the hour of three o'clock, in the afternoon, His Excellency will declare the causes of his calling this Parliament.
+His Excellency the Governor General does not see fit to declare the causes of his summoning the present Parliament of Canada, until the Speaker of the House of Commons shall have been chosen, according to Law; but, to-morrew, at the hour of three o'clock, in the afternoon, His Excellency will declare the causes of his calling this Parliament.

 His Excellency the Governor General was pleased to retire, and the House of Commons withdrew.

-Then, on motion of the Honorable Mr. Campbell, seconded by the Honorable Mr. Aikins, of his use of f three g this or the Grass of God, of the Unite to Ingions of
+Then, on motion of the Honorable Mr. Campbell, seconded by the Honorable Mr. Aikins.